Sandbox

 The mental model is simple:

-• VM state belongs in snapshots and templates.
+• VM state belongs in snapshots.

 • Durable data belongs in volumes.